 Cancer Planners Forum

-Cancer Planners Forum cover
+Cancer Planners Forum in Geneva, May 2025

-The Cancer Planners Forum is the first global gathering dedicated to individuals responsible for developing and implementing National Cancer Control Plans (NCCPs).
-Organised by the Union for International Cancer Control (UICC) in partnership with the World Health Organization (WHO), the International Agency for Research on Cancer (IARC), the International Atomic Energy Agency (IAEA), and the International Cancer Control Partnership (ICCP) partners, the Forum will provide a unique space for cancer control planners to exchange experiences, share best practices, and strengthen their approach to cancer planning.
-Please note that this event is by invitation only.
+The Cancer Planners Forum was the first global gathering dedicated to individuals responsible for developing and implementing National Cancer Control Plans (NCCPs).
+Organised by UICC in partnership with the World Health Organization (WHO), the International Agency for Research on Cancer (IARC), the International Atomic Energy Agency (IAEA), and the International Cancer Control Partnership (ICCP) partners, the Forum provided a unique space for cancer control planners to exchange experiences, share best practices, and strengthen their approach to cancer planning.
+This event was by invitation only.

 Governments worldwide are increasingly recognising cancer control planning as an investment in the future of their countries.
 NCCPs are essential tools for guiding national responses to cancer, yet their implementation and effectiveness vary significantly.
-The Forum aims to address these gaps by fostering collaboration, promoting data-driven decision-making, and ensuring that cancer control plans are comprehensive, well-funded, and effectively implemented.
+The Forum aimed to address these gaps by fostering collaboration, promoting data-driven decision-making, and ensuring that cancer control plans are comprehensive, well-funded, and effectively implemented.

 A dynamic, hands-on programme